illumine/articles/Web-Business-Site-Construction-A-Z/Web-Business-Site-Construction-A-Z.md

 Test all your pages with different browsers from a PC Chrome, Edge, Opera, Firefox

-Test all your pages with 3 different browsers from an Android, IPhone, WinPhone
+Test all your pages with 3 different browsers from an Android device, IPhone or IPad and a WinPhone